kellerflint/Course-Resources/content/AI For Devs - M1.md

-# M1 - Course Introduction and the AI Landscape
+# M1 - AI Overview

 ## Learning Objectives
 *These topics will be covered in this module's knowledge check and entry ticket.*